Arnstein Aassve

-Education and personal life
+Education

-Aassve started his higher education career in 1988 with a BSc in Economics, Law and Computer Science from Molde University College (Norway).
-He then moved to the University of Bristol (UK) where he obtained his Diploma in Economics, MSc in Economics and Finance, and in 2000 his PhD in Economics with a thesis on an econometric analysis of family formation.
+Aassve started his higher education career in 1988 with a BSc in economics, Law and Computer Science from Molde University College (Norway).
+He then moved to the University of Bristol (UK) where he obtained his Diploma in Economics, MSc in Economics and Finance, and in 2000 his PhD in economics with a thesis on an econometric analysis of family formation.

-Aassve is married with two children and is currently living in Milan.
-He is an avid downhill skier.

 Academic career

 After he obtained his PhD from the University of Bristol, Aassve started his academic career at the Max Planck Institute for Demographic Research (Rostock, Germany) as a research scientist.
 He stayed there two years where he published several papers on transition to adulthood and home leaving.
-He then moved back to the UK for a tenured position as lecturer in Economics at the University of Leicester and afterwards as a Chief Research Officer at the Institute for Economic and Social Research (ISER, University of Essex).
+He then moved back to the UK for a tenured position as lecturer in economics at the University of Leicester and afterwards as a Chief Research Officer at the Institute for Economic and Social Research (ISER, University of Essex).
 In this period he continued his research in demography and family formation but focused on their interaction with poverty.

 In 2007 he moved to Italy, starting his career at Bocconi University.
-Initially an assistant professor in Demography, he quickly became an associate professor, deputy director of DONDENA Centre for Research on Social Dynamics and programme director of the bachelor's in international economics, management and finance.
+Initially an assistant professor in demography, he quickly became an associate professor, deputy director of DONDENA Centre for Research on Social Dynamics and programme director of the bachelor's in international economics, management and finance.
 In 2014 Aassve became full professor of Demography and dean of the undergraduate school.
 Currently, he is honorary fellow at University of Wisconsin – Madison, director of the PhD program in Public Policy and administration, associate editor of the European Journal of Population and chair of the panel for the social sciences and humanities starting grant 2018 (SH3, European Research Council).